StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/Account Services/Creating your own Account Service.md

 ### Implementing your Account Service

-Apart from implementing the ``AccountService`` protocol, an account service is responsible for notifying the global ``Account`` context of any changes of the user state (e.g. user information updated remotely).
+Apart from implementing the ``AccountService`` protocol, an account service is responsible for notifying the global ``Account`` context of any changes of the user state (e.g., user information updated remotely).

-Do so the you can use the ``AccountService/AccountReference`` property wrapper to get access to the ``Account`` context.
+To do so, you can use the ``AccountService/AccountReference`` property wrapper to get access to the ``Account`` context.
 You can then use the ``Account/supplyUserDetails(_:)`` and ``Account/removeUserDetails()`` methods to update the account state.
-Below is a short code example that implements a basic remote sessione expiration handler.
+Below is a short code example that implements a basic remote session expiration handler.

 > Note: You will always need to call the ``Account/supplyUserDetails(_:)`` and ``Account/removeUserDetails()`` methods manually, even if the change in user state is caused by a local operation like ``AccountService/signUp(signupDetails:)`` or ``AccountService/logout()``.